 in Formosa Strait; Twelve B-25s bomb Kai Tek Airfield and a supply depot

-south of Canton; B-25s hit a road S of Nanyo, a runway at Hengyang, and targets
+south of Canton; B-25s hit a road south of Nanyo, the runway at Hengyang Airfield, and targets

 of opportunity near Anjen; 61 P-40s and P-51s attack bridges, roads, shipping,